Day Guided Bike Tours

 Currently, we’re leading bike rides on Saturdays all year, and Wednesdays or Thursdays through the summer (from April to the end of October).

 You need to be aged 16+ and sufficiently confident and skilled to ride along in a group – but our pace will be set by the group’s ability to stay together.

 Routes may change due to weather conditions.

 Bring your own bike or hire through us (your bike will be delivered to our start poit).
-We welcome electric bikes and also have them for hire from our partner.
+We welcome electric bikes and also have them for hire from our partners.

 Bespoke tours can be arranged for groups.
 Should you want a more challenging ride, we can devise new routes tailored to your needs.
-Please contact us but bear in mind we will need more time to devise and pre-ride a suitable route to keep you challenged!
+Please contact us, but bear in mind that we will need more time to devise and pre-ride a suitable route to keep you challenged!

 We are qualified to lead children with their parents and are happy to do so on bespoke tours.

 What do I need for a day’s cycling on Anglesey?

 If you are bringing your own bike, please ensure that it has been recently maintained, with working brakes and fully inflated tyres.
 Bring your spare inner tube(s) and puncture repair kit, if you have one, and your helmet.